IT2810/Go-Full/README.md

 Check out or figma here:LINK

-###AirBNB Linter
+### AirBNB Linter

-After a lot of code reviews where most of the comments was about linting errors during our last project, we decided to implement the linter that AirBNB uses for their code.
+After a lot of code reviews where most of the comments were about linting errors during our last project, we decided to implement the linter that AirBNB uses for their code.
 This lessened the amount of linting work we had to do ourselves, while also making our code easier to read and understand.
 After our experience with this linter we recommend everyone to use one on their project.

 @August, var det diss linkene du brukte? --------------------------------------------------